bloodwarriorr/the-last-fugitive-game/README.md

 ## Point distribution

---each level has it's rank:1-3 stars.
+Each level has it's rank:1-3 stars.

 3 Stars:10 steps or less